George Gustav Heye: Museum of the American Indian

 Heye created the Museum of the American Indian in 1916 in New York City and was its director until 1956.
-His collection of Native American materials was gathered over a period of 45 years.
-This collection became the basis of the National Museum of the American Indian.
-The largest and most comprehensive in the world, the collection contains over one million objects, particularly from Native Americans, Inuit and Alaskan Natives, and also other indigenous peoples of the Western Hemisphere.
+The collection contains over one million objects, particularly from Native Americans, Inuit and Alaskan Natives, and also other indigenous peoples of the Western Hemisphere.
 The collection was transferred to the Smithsonian Institution in 1989, which established the National Museum of the American Indian.
 (It now has two locations, in New York City and in Washington, DC.)

 About one-third of the original collection has been repatriated under the National Museum of the American Indian Act.
 This federal legislation recognized that grave goods and other sacred items had been taken from Native American tribes without permission through archeological and other collecting expeditions.
 Artifacts were once stored in the Bronx in a building along the Interstate 95 corridor.
 After the land and building were sold, the property was cleared for redevelopment as private housing.

 After 1930, the library of the Museum formed the bulk of the Native American Collection at the Huntington Free Library.
 The 40,000+ books and archival artifacts were sold to Cornell University in 2004.